-I have museums, skyscrapers, and boats (and if you wanted to get out of the hustle and bustle, I even have a list of things to do in Chelsea in New York City too!)
+I have museums, skyscrapers, and boats (and if you want to get out of the hustle and bustle, I even have a list of things to do in Chelsea in New York City, too!)

 So.
 Sit back and relax.
 You will love what I am about to share with you.
 I promise.

 And if the rain does decide to stop while you are reading this post, check out things to do in New York at Christmas for some more ideas!